Preparation#

 In small code snippets which we use for Copy-and-run exercises, it can be challenging to come up with examples where OOP is needed.
 It might seem exaggerated to use classes and objects, for such simple problems.
 You should keep in mind that the goal of these exercises is to help you understand the basic concepts and Python syntax.

-Prep 10.1: Built-in classes#
+Prep 10.1: Built-in Classes#

 Everything you define in Python is an object of some class.
 When we earlier used the type() we were interested to see which class the object belonged to.
 Run the code below, and confirm that all objects are of some class.